 Employment contracts do a lot of the heavy lifting to protect your business.
 While there are countless reasons to use them, there are three reasons that every employer should keep top of mind.

-Peninsula’s experts can write tailored contracts so you can focus on running your business.
 Contracts are heavily scrutinized, and any ambiguity is interpreted in the worker’s favour.

 Without a contract in place, common law sets the floor for what you have to offer your staff.
 These rights cannot be waived by any contract.
 It is critical employers have tailored contracts meeting provincial standards.